onepanelio/templates/workspaces/README.md

 ## vscode

 [Visual Studio Code](https://code.visualstudio.com) is a lightweight but powerful source code editor which has support for just about everything.

+## Theia

+[Eclipse Theia](https://theia-ide.org/) is an extensible platform to develop multi-language Cloud & Desktop IDEs with state-of-the-art web technologies.